apache/couchdb-documentation/src/replication/intro.rst

 active tasks API (see :ref:`api/server/active_tasks`, :ref:`replication-status`
 and :ref:`api/server/_scheduler/jobs` ).

-For document based replications :ref:`api/server/_scheduler/docs` can be used to get a complete state summary.
+For document based-replications, :ref:`api/server/_scheduler/docs` can be used to get a complete state summary.
 This API is preferred as it will show the state of the replication document before it becomes a replication job.
 For transient replications there is no way to query their state when the job is